openssl/openssl/doc/designs/quic-design/stream-receive-buffers.md

 - As packets can be received before application calls SSL_read() to read the data the data must be stored.
 - The application should be able to set the limit on how much data should be stored.
-The flow control should be used to limit the peer to not send more data.
+The flow controller should be used to limit the peer to not send more data.
 Without the flow control limit a rogue peer could trigger a DoS via unlimited flow of incoming stream data frames.
 - After the data is passed via SSL_read() to the application the stored